Dave Gahan: Personal life

-Gahan has lived in New York City since 1997.
-He is married to his third wife, Greek-American actress and filmmaker Jennifer Sklias, with whom he has a daughter, Stella Rose (born in 1999), who is also a singer.
-He also adopted her son from a previous relationship, and has a son named Jack from his first marriage to Joanne Fox.
+Gahan is married to his third wife, Greek-American actress and filmmaker Jennifer Sklias.
+Gahan and Sklias have a daughter, Stella Rose (born in 1999), who is also a singer.
+Gahan also adopted Sklias's son from a previous relationship.
+Gahan has a son named Jack from his first marriage to Joanne Fox.
 His second marriage, to former Depeche Mode publicist Teresa Conroy, lasted for four years.

 Gahan converted to the Greek Orthodox Church before marrying Sklias.
 In a 2008 interview, he said, "When it comes to religion, it's very confusing and always has been for thousands of years and probably will be for thousands of years more.
 I don't know what it is I believe in, but I know that I feel a sense of some kind of higher power, for lack of better words."

 In a 1997 interview, Gahan referred to himself as "classically ADD".